Show All Answers

-1) Living room of not less then 220 square feet with an additional 100 square feet for every occupant in excess of two people.
+1) Living room of not less than 220 square feet with an additional 100 square feet for every occupant in excess of two people.

 2) Separate closet.

-3) Kitchen sink, cooking appliance and a refrigeration unit, each having a clear working space of not less then 30 inches.
+3) Kitchen sink, cooking appliance and a refrigeration unit, each having a clear working space of not less than 30 inches.

 4) Separate bathroom with a water closet, lavatory, shower and/or bathtub.

 5) All light, ventilation and life safety requirements must be met regardless of dwelling size